 Learn how to draw a great looking 'I Love You' Heart with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful 'I Love You' Heart drawing.

 The heart is a symbol that has been used to represent love for hundreds of years.
 Its earliest known use is in a manuscript dated to the 1200s, in which a young man can be seen handing a heart to his lady.